-But there will be no alleviation from it so long as political power is allowed to rest in the hands of the oligarchy which rules us at present.
+But there will be no alleviation from it so long as political power is allowed to rest in the hands of the oligarchy, which rules us at present.

 I have devoted a good deal of my time and yours tonight in making and, I hope, making beyond any possibility of discussion, the point that, so far from being taxed for our membership of a potentially prosperous undertaking, we ought to be receiving dividends; and the reason that we are not receiving dividends is that so much of these dividends as they require are annexed by international finance, while the remainder are concealed in invisible reserves, so that by the lack of them we may be made servants of the banker, and that, by means of economic deprivation and taxation, he may punish any rebellion against his rule.
-But I would repeat a phrase which I quoted at the beginning of my address.
-"It is no use having the logic if you have not got the guns."
+But I would repeat a phrase, which I quoted at the beginning of my address; " It is no use having the logic if you have not got the guns."

-Let me emphasize what I mean in this connection, because I have been accused of advocating rebellion against the State.
+Let me emphasise what I mean in this connection, because I have been accused of advocating rebellion against the State.
 Nothing of the kind.
-What I am telling you is that either you are the State and you can change what you do not like, or else the State is your enemy; and all the powers of the State derive from you and have been usurped from you to the extent that they have been separated from you.
-I am confident, with a confidence that nothing will shake, first of all, that a genuine democracy of policy is the fundamental basis of association, and that no association which disagrees with this idea can continue.
+What I am telling you is that either you are the State and you can change what you do not like, or else the State is your enemy; and been usurped from you to the extent that they have been As an example of what I mean I might say that, since separated from you.
+I am confident, with a confidence that

-Therefore, the first requisite is to get into your consciousness as a living, driving, motive force that this is your country and that the conditions in it are your responsibility, and that Government officials are your servants and not your masters, and that the sooner that they are told it in unmistakable terms the better it will be for you and better it will be for them.

-At the present time we live in a false and completely ineffective socalled democracy, really an oligarchy of the worst possible kind.
-Not only is an open and genuine dictatorship preferable to an oligarchy masquerading as a democracy, but it is a sure and certain outcome of it.
-I do not believe that the people of these islands will tolerate an open dictatorship, but, unless you take action, an open dictatorship will be tried.
+Therefore, the first requisite is to get into your conpose of.
+Even if and when disposed of, they constitute sciousness as a living, driving, motive force that this is a serious additional tax, since it is inevitable that skilled your country and that the conditions in it are your responlegal assistance be employed in connection with them and sibility, and that Government officials are your servants much data collected, and, of course, the cost of this is not and not your masters, and that the sooner that they are told it in unmistakable terms the better it will be for you reimbursed.
+It would be incredible, if it did not happen to be true, and the better it will be for them. that a system which allows a claim to be made upon you, At the present time we live in a false and completely leaving the trouble and expense of proving that it is not ineffective so-called democracy, really an oligarchy of the justified upon the shoulders of the person assessed and worst possible kind.
+Not only is an open and genuine that no redress for unsubstantiated claims is possible, would dictatorship preferably to an oligarchy masquerading as a be tolerated; but that is exactly the position of the taxation democracy, but it is a sure and certain outcome of it.
+I system.
+It is, of course, exactly the reverse of ordinary do not believe that the people of these islands will tolerate business procedure, where a claimant for services rendered an open dictatorship, but, unless you take action, an open Page 6 NEW TIMES-AUGUST 1978 dictatorship will be tried.

-Once having got it into your minds that yours is the real power if you would only exercise it, the mechanism existing at the present time, with very slight modifications, is easily sufficient to make your power effective if you will bear certain fundamental considerations in mind
+Once having got it into your minds that yours is the real power if you would only exercise it, the mechanism existing at the present time, with very slight modifications, is easily sufficient to make your power effective if you will bear certain fundamental considerations in mind.